Digit-89/AutoSplitterScripts/Lightmatter/README.md

 ## Information
 An autosplitter for Lightmatter.
 ##### Full Game
-Starts the timer when level 1 is chosen from the main menu and when "Retry".
-Resets the timer when entering the main menu from a level.
+Starts the timer when level 1 is chosen from the main menu.
 Splits every time a new level is entered and when the final switch is activated.
-Set comparison to game time to sync the timer to the in-game time.
+Resets when quitting to the main menu from any level.
+Removes loads (compare against game time).
+##### Individual Levels
+Starts and resets the timer at the same time when pressing "Retry" in a level.
+Splits when the end of a level is reached.
+Fully resets when quitting to the main menu from any level.
+Removes loads (compare against game time).
 ## Instructions
 * open your split file (any category) and Right Click LiveSplit 🡆 Edit Splits...
 * make sure the game name is set to "Lightmatter"